SUGAR - SALT - DIABETES AN OVERVIEW

 It’s worth remembering it’s the pancreas that continually monitors how much glucose is in the bloodstream, if the blood sugar level is high, the pancreas releases insulin to bring blood sugar levels down.

-If people eat excess food it may increase the amount of sugar needed, any excess is stored and used at a later time to keep blood sugar at the correct levels, if the levels increase above the storage capability of the liver, this is stored around the body as fat.
+If people eat excess food it may increase the amount of sugar stored in the body.
+Any excess is stored and used at a later time to keep blood sugar at the correct levels, if the levels increase above the storage capability of the liver, this is stored around the body as fat.

 MONITORING DIABETES is a continuous requirement.
-It is crucial to maintain blood sugar levels to the correct level.
+It is crucial to maintains blood sugar to the correct level.
 Health Professionals and Doctors need to review how your sugar levels are being maintained.

 The second is a home blood sugar monitor used to ensure you’re managing your blood sugar within a specified range.